 For example, a shipping company sued after one of its drivers is involved in a truck accident may argue that the lawsuit was filed in the wrong court or that the person suing has not provided the basic legal grounds required of a lawsuit.

 The parties may also continue or restart discussions about resolving the case before it goes to trial.
 That may include opting for arbitration or mediation, which are two alternatives to traditional litigation.

 In mediation, the parties take their case to a neutral third party (a mediator) who is specially trained in resolving disputes.
 This is often an attractive option because a mediator can resolve all or part of the case more quickly and efficiently than a judge, in some cases.
 Arbitration is a similar option in which one or more arbitrators weigh in on the case.
 Arbitration decisions, unlike mediator recommendations, are typically binding on the parties.

-The Complex Discovery Process for Florida Accidents
+The Complex Discovery Process for Florida Personal Injury Claims

 During the time leading up to the trial date, both sides are required to turn over evidence to each other in a process called “discovery.”